moderndive/moderndive_labs/PS10- confidence intervals/README.md

 New notes:

 1. I moved the "Confidence intervals based on the theoretical normal distribution" se = s/sqrt(n) section to the end of the PS.
 I think it might trip them up to have them in the beginning. but I beefed it up by adding Q9 and Q10.
 Could you take a look and let me know if you have questions?

+## Jenny's responses
+- AAAAh!
+So annoyed that I put SD instead of s (and did that for Miles' class too).
+PSY201 = *SD*....the rest of the world *s*.
+Thank you for fixing!

+- Q9 & 10 totally clear

+- fixed a few typos...added a few things to help them out (reminders to give things new names, and how to fill in the table)